XOR-LIFE/node-production/README.md

 sudo service mongod restart
 ```

-3. Now check that authorization work by connecting to mongo shell and try to lit databases
+3. Now check that authorization work by connecting to mongo shell and try to list databases
 ```
 mongo
 ```